Top 10 Free Things to do in Madrid, Spain

 Concluding thoughts on The Best 10 Free Things To Do In Madrid, Spain

-This city is full of things to do and see, as well as daily events all year long.
+This city is full of things to do and see and daily events all year.

-You’ll find yourself leaving Madrid and not seeing it all, and that is a good thing.
-You’ll just have more reason to visit again and explore more.
+You’ll find yourself leaving Madrid and not seeing it all, which is good.
+You’ll have more reason to visit again and explore more.

 Which free thing to do in Madrid caught your interest?
 Do you have other ideas for free things to do in Madrid?
 Feel free to share below!